HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/edit_presentation_template.md

 # Editing Presentation Template in Presentation Designer

-This section details how to edit a presentation template in Presentation Designer using a sample scenario.
+This section describes how to edit a presentation template in Presentation Designer using a sample scenario.

-To provide a comprehensive example, the goal is to have a **Content Section** presentation template for a **project page** which will display an **image of the project**, the **project title**, and **general information** by utilizing the capabilities of Presentation Designer.
+To provide a comprehensive example, the goal is to have a **Content Section** presentation template for a **project page** which displays an **image of the project**, the **project title**, and **general information** by utilizing the capabilities of Presentation Designer.

 ---

-## Prerequisite
+## Prerequisites

--   Create a **content template** with image, text, and rich text element.
-The image element will be for the Project Image, the text element will be for the Project Title, and the rich text element will be for the Project Description.
-For more information on how to create a content template, see **[Author Content Templates](../../../../manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_templates/author_content_templates.md)**.
+-   **Create a content template with image, text, and rich text elements.** The image element is for the Project Image, the text element is for the Project Title, and the rich text element is for the Project Description.
+For more information on how to create a content template, see [Author Content Templates](../../../../manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_templates/author_content_templates.md).

     ??? note "Click to see sample created content template" *Content Section AT*:

         ![](../../../../assets/HCL_Presentation_Designer_Edit_PT_Sample_Content_Template.png)

--   Create 2 or more **content items** using the content template created above and add different content to the image, text, and rich text elements for each content item.
-For more information on how to create a content item, see **[Author Content Items](../../../../manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md)**.
+-   **Create two or more content items using the created content template and add different content to the image, text, and rich text elements for each content item.** For more information on how to create a content item, see [Author Content Items](../../../../manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md).

     ??? note "Click to see sample created content item" *Project Content - Home Living Furnishings*: